-To make hard (alcoholic) cider, pour the juice into a large glass (carboy) container with a narrow neck.
+To make hard cider (alcoholic), pour the squeezed juice into a large glass (carboy) container with a narrow neck.
 We add champagne yeast and then put a cork airlock in the top of the carboy.
 For more details please consult the cider making book below.

 What is the difference between juice and cider?
 Juice is extracted from the fruit with heat and cider is extracted with pressure.

-Wine grapes should be ripening now also, we recommend you read the following books:
+Wine grapes should be ripening now also, you may find 'The Organic Backyard Vineyard' #S183, to be helpful.

 Figs: Remove un-ripened figs on outdoor trees once ripening temperatures have ended, but leave smaller pea-sized embryo fruits which will grow and ripen next summer.
 Next September, if your fall crop normally doesn’t ripen for you, try fertilizing with a bloom fertilizer to hasten ripening of fall fruit.
-You may be able to ripen that fall crop.
+You may be able to encourage that fall crop to ripen.

-Strawberries: Clean up ever bearing strawberry beds after fruiting has finished by removing and burning old leaves and straw, then replenish their mulch.
-Cover ever bearing strawberries with cloches or polyethylene tunnels in coldest areas to over winter.
+Strawberries: Clean up strawberry beds (june-bearing and/or ever bearing after fruiting has finished) by removing and burning old leaves and straw, then replenish their mulch.
+Cover less hardy strawberries with cloches or polyethylene tunnels in coldest areas to over winter.

 If young fruit trees are not going into dormancy as quickly as similar neighboring mature trees, they could be more prone to winter freeze damage.
 Sometimes this is because they are young and vigorous.
 Reducing irrigation now will help them go into dormancy.
 Do not use a high nitrogen fertilizer.
 You may use a formulation that emphasizes phosphorous and potassium with little or no nitrogen, to help reduce winter damage.
 Next year, reduce irrigation and nitrogen fertilization earlier in the year to help vigorous young plants go dormant.
 As the trees mature they will be more inclined to go into dormancy sooner.

 Gently remove cocoons from the stacking trays.
-Trays should be cleaned with a mild bleach solution.
+Trays should be cleaned with a mild (5%) bleach solution.
 Cocoons can also be carefully washed in a mild bleach solution to remove mites and maintain a healthy population.
-Please read “Pollination with Mason Bees” #S426 $10.95 for complete instructions.
+For complete instructions refer to 'Pollination with Mason Bees' (#S426).

 If you are using home-drilled blocks without straws it is best to make new blocks each year and not re-use older ones.
 It will not be possible to remove the cocoons without damaging them, or remove mites and other debris.
 Place your new block where the filled one was and store the filled block outside or in a refrigerator as described below.
-Late January, or when your fruit tree flowers appear ready, position the filled block a few feet lower and below the new block so when your bees come out in the spring they will use the new block.
+Late January, or when your fruit tree flowers appear ready, position the filled block a few feet lower and below the new block.
+When your bees emerge in the spring they will use the new block.

 If you need to protect your mason bees from severe winter weather, or you want to manage when your bees emerge in the spring, to coincide with blooms in your orchard, you need to keep them in the refrigerator at 36-39° F. Put the bees in the refrigerator late September or early October, or just after cleaning and drying the cocoons, for the most reliable results.
 It is important to maintain proper humidity for the bees if you store them in a frost free refrigerator.
-Put the cardboard box of cocoons inside a plastic bag that you put several small holes in, along with a barely moist paper towel.
+Put the cardboard box of cocoons or filled wood block inside a plastic bag that you put several small holes in, along with a barely moist paper towel.
 Close the bag, and put it in the refrigerator.
 Mason bees will be eager to emerge from their cocoons by mid-February, earlier if you waited to put them in the refrigerator until January.
 Look for hints regarding releasing your bees in the February Growing Tips, or the book 'Pollination with Mason Bees' (#S426).

 View our Bees and Bee Supplies page to order bees, nest blocks, or books.

-Spray copper on apples and pears affected by anthracnose or european (Nectria) cankers at 50% leaf-fall.
+Spray copper on apples and pears affected by anthracnose or European (Nectria) cankers at 50% leaf-fall.
 Apply spray for bacterial canker to stone fruits.
 Control pear leaf blister mites with an oil spray combined with lime sulfur following fruit harvest.
 Reduce brown rot inoculum next spring by picking up and destroying all mummified or infected fruit this fall, along with infected twigs and branches.
 Apply a copper spray at 50% leaf fall on peaches and other fruits (except apricot) showing shothole (Corynium blight) disease symptoms.
-Apply botrytis sprays to grapes.
-‘Growing Wine Grapes in Western Washington’, #S182, covers both spray and cultural methods of control.
+Apply sprays for botrytis on grapes.

-Refer to the Raintree Plant Owners Manual http://www.raintreenursery.com/Owners_Guide.html, pg 12-16, for a general insect and disease identification and control methods chart.
-For more information on specific timing and spray products for insect and disease control in your area, contact your local co-operative extension service, which you can find at our Useful Links http://www.raintreenursery.com/useful_links.html page.
+Refer to the Raintree Plant Owners Manual, pg 16-24, which you will find on our website under Growing Info, for a general insect and disease identification and control methods chart.
+For more information on specific timing and spray products for insect and disease control in your area, contact your local co-operative extension service, which you can find on our Useful Links page under Growing Info.

 Keep fallen fruits cleaned up.
 In apple maggot and codling moth infested areas collect and destroy any unused fallen apples, Asian pear, and sometimes European pear fruits.
-At home I am finding more codling moth in my European pears than usual this year, most likely because I got essentially no fruit in my apples.
-Other alternate hosts include hawthorn and flowering crab apple.
+Other potential hosts for these insects include hawthorn and flowering crab apple.
 Destroy the infested fruit by cooking; or seal the fruit in plastic bags and put in the garbage to prevent maggots from getting into the ground and over-wintering after they emerge from the fruit.
 Do not put fruit in the compost pile, apple maggot larvae will happily over-winter in such a comfortable environment.

-Late September thru November is the least desirable time for pruning trees and shrubs in the Pacific Northwest.
-Plant growth is slowing and wound healing responses also slow down, giving disease organisms increased opportunity to cause infection.
+Late September thru November is typically the least desirable time for pruning trees and shrubs in the Pacific Northwest.
+Plant growth is slowing and moisture levels are generally increasing, giving disease organisms increased opportunity to cause infection.
 If temperatures are warm enough new growth will occur after heading cuts or heavy pruning that will be too tender when winter settles in and be damaged.
-The actual timing of when pruning should be avoided varies from year to year, pay attention to temperature patterns where you are.
-Fungal infections are more likely to occur when day time temperatures are more consistently in the 60’s, and night time temperatures are below 50°F, and humidity levels are high.
+The actual timing of when pruning should be avoided varies from year to year, pay attention to temperature patterns and humidity levels where you are.
+Fungal infections are more likely to occur when day time temperatures are still consistently in the 60’s, night time temperatures are dropping well below 50°F, and humidity levels are high.
 Once the trees have dropped their leaves and are fully dormant pruning can resume for plants that are normally pruned during the dormant season.
 There is benefit, however, to waiting until the worst of the winter weather and its damage to your trees has occurred before beginning your pruning.

 Cut out old fruited canes from blackberries, raspberries, and related hybrids after fruiting and tie in the new canes for next year.
 You can cut ever bearing raspberries and blackberries to the ground after all the fruit has been picked; or cut the fruited canes back part way, to just below where they fruited this fall.
 The lower portion of the cane will give a small crop next summer, after which it can be removed entirely.